matthewwhitaker/prepr/README.md

 * `As a developer, so that I keep my code clean and lean, I want to use an ORM for my databases`
 * `As a developer, so that there's no confusion between users, I want to ensure each email is unique on sign up`
+* `As a developer, so that users can interact with my application for real, I want to host it on Heroku`
+* `As a developer, so that nothing breaks when deploying, I want to integrate CodeShip with my application`
 * `As a user, so I can see well structured information, I want to add ingredients and instructions in separate fields`
 * `As a user, so I can refer back to the original recipe, I want to be able to add a link to the original recipe (if there is one)`
 * `As a user, so I can find recipes to cook with ingredients I already have, I want to be able to search for content in the existing recipes on the site`
 * `As a user, so that I can let other people know what I thought of their recipe, I want to give it a numerical rating`
 * `As a user, so that I can pick popular recipes, I want to see the average score of each recipe`

+## Other frameworks

+* Encryption of passwords is done using [bcrypt](https://rubygems.org/gems/bcrypt/versions/3.1.12)